idelchi/godyl/docs/commands/update.md

 ### Windows

 On Windows, the running binary cannot be directly replaced.
-Use the `--cleanup` flag/option to launch a background process to remove up the old version.
+Use the `--cleanup` flag/option to launch a background process to remove the old version.